Quantum Bayesian Inference in Quasiprobability Representations: Abstract

 \section{Abstract}

-Bayes' rule plays is a crucial piece of logical inference in information and physical sciences alike.
+Bayes' rule plays a crucial piece of logical inference in information and physical sciences alike.
 Its extension into the quantum regime has been the object of several recent works.
 These quantum versions of Bayes' rule have been expressed in the language of Hilbert spaces.
 In this paper, we derive the expression of the Petz recovery map within any quasiprobability representation, with explicit formulas for the two canonical choices of ``normal quasiprobability representations'' (which include Discrete Wigner representations) and of representations based on symmetric, informationally complete positive operator-valued measures (SIC-POVMs).
-By using the same mathematical syntax of (quasi-)stochastic matrices acting on (quasi-)stochastic vectors, this construction brings to the fore the structural similarities and the core differences in logical inference between classical and quantum theory.
+By using the same mathematical syntax of (quasi-)stochastic matrices acting on (quasi-)stochastic vectors, the core difference in logical inference between classical and quantum theory is found in the manipulation of the reference prior rather than in the representation of the channel.